Rental Car Insurance: Do You Really Need It? Complete Guide 2026

 New York $25,000 / $50,000 $10,000 Unchanged

-These minimum limits are often inadequate for serious accidents — a single severe collision can result in medical bills exceeding $100,000.
-This is why reviewing your liability coverage limits before renting is so important.
+These minimum limits are often inadequate for serious accidents — a single severe collision can easily result in medical bills exceeding $100,000.
+Reviewing your liability coverage limits before renting is essential.
+You can also explore liability-only coverage options to understand what those state-minimum numbers actually mean for your exposure.

 Notable State Rental Car Regulations